Operation WildflowerOperation Wildflower

 Photographer: Thabo Maphisa

-The long-stalked, compound leaves of Notobubon galbanum have their leaflets wedge-shaped in the lower halves, three-lobed or diamond-shaped and angularly toothed in the upper.
-The pale green to yellow-green upper blade surfaces in picture show bigger veins into the lobes and lateral, ascending ones also visible.
-The lower leaf surfaces are usually grey-bluish.
+The long-stalked, compound leaves of Notobubon galbanum have leaflets wedge-shaped in the lower halves of leaflets, three-lobed or diamond-shaped and angularly toothed in the upper halves.
+The pale green to yellow-green upper blade surfaces in picture have pale, branching veins ascending into the lobes.
+The leaf margins are serrated.
+The lower leaf surfaces are usually grey to bluish.
 The leaves become up to 5 cm long.

 Previous